This Sporting Life (radio program)

 This Sporting Life was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.
+A 30th anniversary compilation album of the show released in 2016 won the ARIA Award for Best Comedy Release in 2016.

-Early years
+Format

-Often referred to by its initialism, TSL, the show was a parody of sporting panel programmes, although the duo cast a wide comedic net that encompassed entertainment, politics, celebrity and contemporary Australian culture in general.
-It was modelled to some extent on the popular 1980s Melbourne radio sport comedy panel show Punter to Punter, which also featured Pickhaver (as HG Nelson) as a panel member and which was primarily concerned with the world of horse and greyhound racing.
-Interviewed in 2000, John Doyle cited controversial broadcaster John Laws as a major influence:
+This Sporting Life was a parody of sporting panel shows, although the duo cast a wide comedic net that encompassed entertainment, politics, celebrity and contemporary Australian culture in general.
+It was modelled to some extent on the popular 1980s Melbourne radio sport comedy panel show Punter to Punter, which also featured Greig Pickhaver (who plays HG Nelson) as a panel member and which was primarily concerned with the world of horse and greyhound racing.